-Tour to Aix-en-Provence can be divided in five parts namely the old town, Villeneuve, around the Cours Mirabeau, Mazarin quarter and around the town center.
-Discover the treasures of the city by just walking around those panoramic areas offering breathtaking tourist spots full with cafes, restaurants etc.
+Tour to Aix-en-Provence can be divided into five parts namely the old town, Villeneuve, around the Cours Mirabeau, Mazarin quarter, and around the town center.
+Discover the treasures of the city by just walking around those panoramic areas offering breathtaking tourist spots full of cafes, restaurants, etc.

 The old Town of Aix has an amazing network of narrow semi-pedestrian streets.
-These bustling streets are lined with a number of shops, restaurants and cafes.
-The old town covers the area of Saint-Sauveur market town and the City of the Counts in the centre of Aix.
-It has several tourist destinations like the Saint Sauveur Cathedrale, the Archbishop's Palace, the Clock Tower, the Town hall, the Corn Exchange, Hotel Boyer d'Eguilles, Law Courts, Madeleine Church and many more
+These bustling streets are lined with a number of shops, restaurants, and cafes.
+The old town covers the area of Saint-Sauveur market town and the City of the Counts in the center of Aix.
+It has several tourist destinations like the Saint Sauveur Cathedrale, the Archbishop's Palace, the Clock Tower, the Townhall, the Corn Exchange, Hotel Boyer d'Eguilles, Law Courts, Madeleine Church, and many more.

 Le Palais De Justice i.e. the Law Courts was founded on the site of the former Palace of the Sovereign Counts.
-This former palace was used as parliament in the 16th century.
+This former palace was used as the parliament in the 16th century.
 It was rebuilt in 1832.
-The square of Law courts is a place for flea and antiques market that held 3 times a week.
+The square of Law courts is a place for flea and antique markets that held 3 times a week.

-La Place De La Maitie: the famous Town hall, clock tower are situated at this square.
-The town hall has a fine Facade in the Italian style, carved wooden doors and an inner court.
+The famous Townhall, clock tower are situated at this square.
+The town hall has a fine Facade in the Italian style, carved wooden doors, and an inner court.

 Mazarin Quarter is a maze of streets in a checkered pattern which was designed by the Archbishop Mazarin, brother of the Cardinal in the 17th century.
 Gradually the venue became the preferred home of the aristocracy of Aix.
 The quarter is developed around the two main areas namely Rue Cardinale and Rue du 4 Septembre.
 It has some fabulous tourist spots embracing the culture of Aix.